Action Sports Chiropractic & Family Wellness

 Will I have to get XRays?

 Not necessarily.
-Although many Chiropractors advertise XRay images as a customary part of a new patient package, they are quite often unnecessary and costly additions that don't end up making an impact on the type of care that you receive.
+Although many Chiropractors advertise XRay images as a customary part of a new patient package, they can sometimes be unnecessary and costly additions that don't end up making an impact on the type of care that you receive.
+Other times, they are extremely important and can make the difference in not only type of care you receive from our office, but potential referrals for the most appropriate management of your condition.
 Whether or not you will need xrays will be dependent upon a large number of factors including but not limited to your previous and current medical history, mechanism of injury, extent of symptoms, and examination results.
 Xrays only show bone, not soft tissues such as ligaments or nerves.
 So, if your condition indicates that you need some type of diagnostic imaging such as XRays, MRI, or any other type for that matter, we'll do what it takes to be sure you get them.
 If you don't, don't worry; we're not about to send you to get radiated just for the fun of getting a cool picture.

 I've already been to Physical Therapy.
 How is this going to be any different?

 Another factor to consider is that every health practitioner brings to the table a wide range of educational an experiential components based on their own personal background.
-What works for one person may not work as well for another.
-Sometimes, we just need to try something different in order to find out what we've been missing.
+The systems we use at our office are based on years of continuing education and research from around the globe and learned from multiple disciplinary backgrounds, and we are still striving to learn more skills to bring to our patients.
+After all, sometimes, we just need to try something different in order to find out what we've been missing.

 I hate exercise.
 Am I going to have to do any?